InitRoot/UNSW_NB15/README.md

 # UNSW_NB15
 Feature coded UNSW_NB15 intrusion detection data.

 All categorical features have been converted to numerical values for neural network processing.
-Will upload .arff files correctly coded for WEKA soon.
+First zip is only the csv files and second zip includes the .arff files for weka.

 Please reference this github for any usage within your research and the conference paper.
 Original website and author work here: https://www.unsw.adfa.edu.au/australian-centre-for-cyber-security/cybersecurity/ADFA-NB15-Datasets/